 According to a recent survey, the Top 10 New Year’s resolutions range from health and fitness to saving more money.
-So, as a local “dog store” that seeks win/win situations, we can’t help but wonder how many of these top 10 resolutions can be thought of in way that would benefit our dogs as well ourselves.
+So, as a group of “dog stores” that seek win/win situations, we can’t help but wonder how many of these top 10 resolutions can be thought of in ways that would benefit our dogs as well ourselves.

 Top 10 most popular New Year Resolutions:

 - Get Fit

 - Take a Trip

 - Volunteer to Help Others